HansiMcKlaus/AudioSpectrumVisualizer/README.md

 # AudioSpectrumVisualizer

-Creates a customizable image sequence for the spectrum of an audio file.
+Creates a customizable video for the spectrum of an audio file.